 Going by search-engine records, there’s been a lot of interest in whether and how CBD products can help fight stress.
 So without further ado, here are the answers to your top 10 questions about CBD and stress.

-CBD products help with stress because of the cannabinoids they contain, primarily cannabidiol (CBD) which is sourced from the sticky resin of the cannabis plant.
-While that same resin is useful for making intoxicants like hashish, cbdMD’s CBD comes from a non-intoxicating breed of cannabis called industrial hemp.
+CBD products help with stress because of the cannabinoids they contain, primarily cannabidiol (CBD) which is sourced from the sticky resin of the cannabis plant. cbdMD’s CBD comes from a non-intoxicating breed of cannabis called industrial hemp.
 CBD must come from industrial hemp to be federally legal, though many states have looser rules on the matter.

 Pure CBD comes in crystal form, so manufacturers like cbdMD dissolve it in other substances to make it palatable.
-The simplest way to do that is to put it in vegetable oil, as in our CBD tinctures for sale.
-We use MCT oil as a medium, but other manufacturers may use different oils.
+The simplest way to do that is to put it into an edible, plant-based oil like MCT oil, creating CBD oil tinctures.
+While cbdMD uses MCT oil as a medium for their CBD oil tinctures, other manufacturers may use different oils.
 Placing the cannabinoids into an oil like this makes it easier to get it into your body (cannabinoids are very tiny) in the form of CBD tinctures, CBD capsules, CBD gummies, and other forms of CBD products.

 CBD is a cannabinoid, which means that it interacts with the human body’s endocannabinoid system (ECS).
 This system of neurotransmitters and receptors found throughout the body appears to be involved in many bodily functions, including mood, sleep, memory, digestion, the immune system, and even posture.